cmacdonell/2019-07-18-ttt-UTL/index.md

   <li>Accessible restrooms are available.</li>
 </ul>

+<b>Further details:</b>
+The accessible entrance into the Faculty of Information building (140 St. George Street) is via the wheelchair ramp on the northwest side of the building, by Sussex Ave.
+There are washrooms on each floor.
+An accessible gender-neutral washroom is located on Level 4, and additional accessible men’s and women’s washrooms are located on Level 1 of the building.

 Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
 If we can help making learning easier for